How to Draw a Butterfly with Color Pencils

 The Wing Structure of a Butterfly

-It is very helpful when drawing a butterfly if you have some understanding of its wing structure before you start (click on the arrows to navigate slide show).
+It is very helpful when drawing a butterfly if you have some understanding of its wing structure before you start.
 This will help you to organize the complex arrangement of colours and patterns that make these creatures so beautiful.

-- The structure of this skeleton is similar, but varies in proportion in different butterflies.
+The structure of this skeleton varies in proportion in different butterflies.

-- The variations that you see in the shape of butterflies correspond to variations in its skeletal proportions.
+The variations that you see in the shapes of butterflies correspond to variations in its skeletal proportions.

 Drawing a Butterfly: Step 1

 Our butterfly drawing begins with a simple line sketch of the insect's body.
 This has three main sections: the head and antennae; the thorax (middle section) and the abdomen (lower section).